 Morrow, Gilliam, Wheeler Counties

+Heavy snowfall concentrated turkeys at lower elevations this winter.
+However, with the recent warm temperatures turkeys are making their way to higher elevations where there is suitable habitat.
+This year’s snowpack will limit hunter access to some of those higher elevation areas until later in the season.
 Turkeys inhabit Umatilla County in good numbers all along the front face of the Blue Mountains and they are expanding into new areas.
-These areas are dominated by private land and access is sometimes difficult. ;However, turkeys do inhabit some public land areas as follows: central Ukiah Unit on national forestland, southern Ukiah Unit on Pearson Ridge and surrounding drainages, Umatilla National Forest lands in the eastern portion of the Heppner Unit, Umatilla National Forest lands on ridges below Black Mountain in the Mt.
-Emily Unit.
+These areas are dominated by private land and access is sometimes difficult.
+However, turkeys do inhabit some public land areas as follows: central Ukiah Unit on national forestland, southern Ukiah Unit on Pearson Ridge and surrounding drainages, Umatilla National Forest lands in the eastern portion of the Heppner Unit, Mt Emily Unit on Umatilla National Forest lands on ridges below Black Mountain.
 Turkeys will inhabit the low and mid-elevation areas while the snow is still present in high elevation habitats.
 Low elevation areas are dominated by private ownership and permission is needed to hunt.

-Contact: Michelle Dennehy (503) 947-6022 / (503) 931-2748 / Michelle.N.Dennehy@state.or.us
+Contact: Michelle Dennehy (503) 947-6022 / (503) 931-2748 / Michelle.N.Dennehy@state.or.us / Fax: (503) 947-6009